phaustin/quantecon-example/book/docs/functions.md

 ### Third Party Functions

-If the built-in functions don\'t cover what we need, we either need to import functions or create our own.
+If the built-in functions don't cover what we need, we either need to import functions or create our own.

 Examples of importing and using functions were given in the {ref}`previous lecture <python_by_example>`

-Here\'s another one, which tests whether a given year is a leap year:
+Here's another one, which tests whether a given year is a leap year:

 ```{code-cell} ipython3
 import calendar